unoplatform/uno.extensions/doc/Learn/Markup/HowTo-CustomMarkupProject-Toolkit.md

 		)
     ```

-    And we need to add the event handlers  on our code.
+    And we need to add the event handlers to our code.
     Notice that we are using the `Name` extension method to have access to the chipElement in other places.

     ```csharp